Reservoir Computing Approach for Gray Images Segmentation: ESN approach for gray scale images features extraction

 In \cite{KopTontchev} it was investigated how the IP tuning of a randomly generated ESN reservoir led to clearer separation of the original multidimensional data after its projection to low dimensional space.
 The effect of IP tuning on reservoir equilibrium state was further investigated in \cite{KopIJCNN} demonstrating that it increases equilibrium states memory capacity and is strongly influenced by the original data structure.

-Provoked by the needs of gray scale images clustering in \cite{KoprinkovaGeorgiev}, a modified approach for features extraction was tested.
-In contrast to the original work \cite{KopTontchev}, in current work from each single feature per pixel (that is its intensity value $pi(i), i=1 \div n_{pi}$) multiple features corresponding to ESN reservoir neurons equilibrium states $r_e^i$ were obtained.
-The Algorithm \ref{algorithm} for features extraction from gray image is summarized below.

-Here $n_{pi}$ denotes number of gray image pixels; $pi(i)$ is $i-th$ pixel intensity; $n_{IP}$ is number of IP tuning iterations and $n_{it}$ is number of iterations needed to achieve steady state $r_e=r(k)=k(k-1)$ of the reservoir.
-The obtained in this way multidimensional feature vector $r_e^i$ for each pixel $pi(i)$ is subject to clustering.
+Provoked by the needs of gray scale images clustering a modified approach for features extraction was proposed.
+In contrast to \cite{KopTontchev}, here from each single feature per pixel (that is its intensity value $f(i)=pi(i), i=1 \div n_{pi}$) multiple features corresponding to ESN reservoir neurons equilibrium states $r_e^i$ were obtained.
+Here $n_f=n_{pi}$ is the number of the gray image pixels; $pi(i)$ is $i-th$ pixel intensity; The obtained in this way multidimensional feature vector $r_e^i$ for each pixel $pi(i)$ is subject to clustering.